-Though many developers already have updates for iOS 13 ready on day-one (check out your app update section in the App Store and see how long that list is), there are still going to be a lot more that haven't made the jump yet.
-If you have any must-use apps on your iPhone, check to see if there is an update for iOS 13.
+Though many developers already have updates for iOS 14 already available (check out your app update section in the App Store and see how long that list is), there are still going to be a lot more that haven't made the jump yet.
+If you have any must-use apps on your iPhone, check to see if there is an update for iOS 14.

 If there isn't an update available yet, that doesn't mean the app won't work, however.
-Apple isn't putting any major restrictions on apps this year (32-bit upgrades, for example), so compatibility should still be the same.
+Apple isn't putting any major restrictions on apps this year, so compatibility should still be the same.
 Sometimes, an iOS update borks an app, though.
 It just happens.
-My suggestion is, for any apps that you can't live without, do a quick hashtag search on Twitter to see if anyone is talking about it not working on iOS 13.
+My suggestion is, for any apps that you can't live without, do a quick hashtag search on Twitter to see if anyone is talking about it not working on iOS 14.
 You can also contact the developer directly to confirm there isn't an issue.